ALS can strike any adult of any age, anywhere in the world.

 • People with ALS who are nonbulbar (having the ability to talk, swallow and clear the throat) do not need tracheostomy and invasive breathing support.

 • The validated Oral Secretion Scale (OSS) predicts tolerance of NIV in people with ALS.
 Survival correlates with NIV tolerance and hours per day that NIV is used.
-The Oral Secretion Scale reliably signals when to initiate hospice or transition to tracheosotomy ventilation.
+The Oral Secretion Scale reliably signals when to initiate hospice or transition to tracheostomy ventilation.

 • NIV users with nonbulbar ALS do not need a tracheostomy when upper-airway clearance is maintained.